Edge compute: use cases, business opportunities and growth strategies

 “STL brings edge expertise.
-They understand that landscape across telco and other ecosystems”
+They understand the landscape across telco and other ecosystems”

-Head of Commercial & Partnering for a global operator
+Head of Commercial & Partnering – Global Mobile Operator

 “We worked closely with STL in true partnership to deliver high quality, actionable insights that were not available elsewhere”

-Head of Cloud Edge for a global operator
+Head of Cloud Edge – Global Mobile Operator

 “The consulting team worked with professionalism and produced high-quality output that could be repurposed in a wide variety of ways”